tanishhky/HumanActivityRecogUsingCNNLSTM/README.md

 ## Keywords

-- Human Activity Recognition (HAR)
+- **Human Activity Recognition (HAR)**
-  - Definition: Refers to the process of identifying and classifying physical activities performed by a person, using sensor data from devices like smartphones or wearables.
+  - **Definition:** Refers to the process of identifying and classifying physical activities performed by a person, using sensor data from devices like smartphones or wearables.
-  - Importance in the Project: HAR is the core objective of this project, as it involves accurately predicting activities such as walking, jogging, sitting, and standing using data from accelerometers and gyroscopes.
+  - **Importance in the Project:** HAR is the core objective of this project, as it involves accurately predicting activities such as walking, jogging, sitting, and standing using data from accelerometers and gyroscopes.

-- CNN-LSTM
+- **CNN-LSTM**
+  - **Definition:** A hybrid deep learning model combining Convolutional Neural Networks (CNNs) and Long Short-Term Memory (LSTM) networks.
+    - **CNN:** Extracts spatial features from the input data (e.g., local patterns from sensor readings).
+    - **LSTM:** Captures temporal dependencies in sequential data.
+  - **Importance in the Project:** This architecture is used for robust classification of activities, leveraging both spatial and temporal features inherent in sensor data.

-- Autoencoder
+- **Autoencoder**
+  - **Definition:** A type of neural network used to learn compressed representations of data (encoding) and then reconstruct it (decoding).
+It is commonly used for anomaly detection.
+  - **Importance in the Project:** The Autoencoder in this project identifies anomalies in activity patterns by calculating reconstruction errors.
+Deviations beyond a defined threshold are flagged as anomalies.

-- Anomaly Detection
+- **Anomaly Detection**
+  - **Definition:** A method of identifying rare events or patterns that deviate significantly from normal data distribution.
+  - **Importance in the Project:** Anomaly detection ensures the reliability of HAR systems by identifying irregular patterns, such as faulty sensor data or outlier activities.
-- Smartphone Sensors
+- **Smartphone Sensors**
+  - **Definition:** Built-in sensors like accelerometers and gyroscopes in smartphones, which capture motion and orientation data.
+  - **Importance in the Project:** Sensor data from smartphones forms the raw input for the HAR process.
+These readings enable accurate activity classification and anomaly detection.
-- Deep Learning
+- **Deep Learning**
+  - **Definition:** A subset of machine learning that uses neural networks with multiple layers to model complex patterns and relationships in data.
+  - **Importance in the Project:** Deep learning techniques (CNN-LSTM and Autoencoders) are used to classify activities and detect anomalies, surpassing traditional machine learning methods in accuracy and efficiency.

 ## Background and Literature Review
 Human Activity Recognition is a critical component of applications in health monitoring, fitness tracking, and elder care.
 Traditional machine learning methods, such as Support Vector Machines (SVMs) and k-Nearest Neighbors (kNN), often fail to capture the spatial and temporal dependencies inherent in sensor data.
 Recent advancements in deep learning have demonstrated the efficacy of CNNs and LSTMs for HAR tasks.